MailBeez/mailbeez-documentation/pages/03.documentation/04.mailbeez/20.shopvote_advanced/default.en.md

     author: admin
 ---

-**Get most out of your ShopVote.de Subscription**
+**Get the most out of your ShopVote.de subscription**

-## Advanced Features
+## Advanced features

-this advanced module gives you a couple of settings to streamline and improve your process of inviting customers to give a rating on ShopVote.de:
+This advanced module gives you a couple of settings to streamline and improve the process of inviting your customers to provide a rating on ShopVote.de:

-## multiple order status
+## Multiple order status

-Do you have different order status marking orders as shipped!
-No problem, just check all orders status you want the module to react on
+Do you use different order status?
+No problem, you decide which order status you want the module to react on.

-## recognition of regular customers
+## Recognition of regular customers

-Don't want to bother your regular customers with an Email to rate on ShopVote.de?
-Simply define a delay (e.g. 120 days) between to invites and your are done.
-The module will check when the last invite was sent and decides whether to wait or to send a new rating invite.
+Don't want to bother your regular customers with an invite to rate on Trustpilot?
+Simply define a delay (e.g. 120 days) between two invites and you're done.
+The module will check when the last invite was sent and decide whether to wait or to send a new invite.

-## responsive email template
+## Responsive email template

-the emails are shown perfectly also on mobile deviced
+The invitation emails are shown perfectly on any device.. including mobile phones.

 <!--